PostgresApp/PostgresApp/README.md

 If you want to build your own versions of all the PostgreSQL binaries, you have slightly more work to do.

-The directories src-10, src-11 and src-12 each contain a makefile that downloads and builds all the binaries.
+The directories src-xx each contain a makefile that downloads and builds all the binaries.
 If you have all the prerequisites installed (see below), you can just type `make`.

 The makefile will download and build many gigabytes of sources.
-The default target (`all`) builds postgresql, postgis, plv8, and wal2json.
+The default target (`all`) builds postgresql, postgis, wal2json, pldebugger and plv8 (till PostgreSQL 13).
-PostGIS and especially plv8 take a long time to build, so if you don't need them, type `make postgresql` instead.
+PostGIS and especially plv8 with all their dependencies take a long time to build, so if you don't need them, type `make postgresql` instead.

 The makefile will install all products in `/Applications/Postgres.app/Contents/Versions/xx` (xx is the major version of PostgreSQL).
 So for best results, make sure that directory is empty before starting the build.